 Westies (West Coaster's) generally do not like dancing to live music, (Blues being the exception) on a weekly basis as the musicians/singers are usually not versatile enough or do not want to play all the different styles of music (Latin, Funk, Pop, Hip-Hop, Motown, Soul, Disco, R&B, Blues.)
 Also, DJ's can pop a new song in they day after it's released, where as a band may take months or longer to include it into a set, if they do at all.
 Understandably, Bands tend to play only a specific style and tend to not play other musician's songs or styles we tend to love, but these dancers do respect all these musicians, and we show our appreciation by purchasing CD's, playing them and raving about their songs.
 This clip shows WCS being social danced at our Wednesday pre dance to the US Open in November (2012).

-The Lindy dancers did do this as well in their day by adding the dances of the time such as the Charleston, Shimmy, Black Bottom, Baltimore Buzz, Grind, Mule, Apache, Texas Tommy, Mooch and Sugar and more to the Breakaway etc. of DAYS GONE BY (To bad they did not have Hustle, Disco, Lambada, Dirty Dancing, Mambo, Latin, Cha-Cha, Hip-Hop dances etc. to add to the Lindy back in 1927 ....
-Oops, that would make it WCS :).
-Best of all, because of the tempo, you can dance West Coast Swing all night long with young and old alike and not have a heart attack.
+The Lindy dancers did do this as well in their day by adding the dances of the time such as the Charleston, Shimmy, Black Bottom, Baltimore Buzz, Grind, Mule, Apache, Texas Tommy, Mooch and Sugar and more to the Breakaway etc. of DAYS GONE BY (To bad they did not have Hustle, Disco, Lambada/Zouk, Dirty Dancing, Mambo, Latin, Cha-Cha, freestyle dance, Hip-Hop dances etc. to add to the Lindy back in 1927 ....
+Oops, that would almost make it WCS :).
+Best of all, because of the slower tempo that you can dance to, you can dance West Coast Swing all night long with young and old alike and not have a heart attack.
 All forms of swing can be done fast, INCLUDING WCS, but only one can be done real slow and still look and feel great ...
 WCS!.
-The clip here shows Dean Collins later in life "adapting" to the music, as he's seen here dancing WCS to Michael Jackson's song Billy Jean (1982).
+The clip here shows Dean Collins later in life "adapting" to the music, as he's seen here dancing his WCS to Michael Jackson's song Billy Jean (1982).

 Without a good understanding of the 'Classic Style', you can not master the other.
 Without the classic style of the dance the contemporary style gets way out of control and starts to become dancer based rather than social based (meaning each dancer's style starts to become very incompatible with other dancers styles and folks can't dance with each other socially, classic style holds them all together.)
 Although teenagers are encouraged to try, and some have become fantastic paid performers, movie, TV dancers and dance contestants, this dance unfortunately is mainly for the adult dancer.